10 easy ways to improve email open rates

 If all your subscribers receive the same campaign, some might become frustrated by irrelevant content and stop opening your emails or mark them as spam.
 So use subscriber location, industry, purchase history, the last time they interacted with you and any other information you can think of to segment your list.
 By breaking your list down into groups of similar recipients, you’ll be better able to send highly relevant, highly focused email campaigns, improving your open rates in the process.

-For example, the 123-reg Email Marketing tool allows you to target specific segments of your customer base to increase engagement and revenue.
 You can segment your subscribers based on their engagement, their location, personal information, the other lists they are subscribed to and how many emails they have previously received

 7. Keep the list fresh